TylerFrance94/SpotifyDiscoveryOnDemand/readme.txt

+This makes a new playlist based on related artists from the base playlist.

-CHANGE THESE IN THE PROGRAM TO MATCH YOUR INFO
+CHANGE THESE IN THE PROGRAM TO MATCH YOUR INFO IN THE CODE

 client_id = 'yourclientid'
 client_secret = 'yourclientsecret'